Rutgers-Data-Science-Bootcamp/NYC_Bike_Accident_Analysis/README.md

 | [Vanessa Cartagena](https://github.com/Vanessa-Cartagena)    	|  Dashboard Lead  	     |  Manage the GitHub Repository and Presentation Dashboard

-## Selected Topic: NYC Bike Lane Safty
+## Selected Topic: NYC Bike Lane Safety

-## Questions We Woould Like to Answer:
+## Questions We Would Like to Answer:
 - Does bike lanes reduce accident?
 - What are risk factors badsed on the given data?
   - Weather